srowhani/mmlind.github.io/_posts/2016-02-11-Deep_Neural_Network_for_MNIST_Handwriting_Recognition.md

 One can create a variable number of these layer definitions and then pass them together into a function which returns an array pointer for easier reference throught the rest of the code.

-Once the layers are defined, you can createe the network object by simply calling

-The system will automatically allocate the required memory for this type of network and return a pointer to reference the network.

 ### Layer Types